container-registry/backstage-plugin-harbor/README.md

 ## Contributing
 Everyone is welcome to contribute to this repository.
 Feel free to raise [issues](https://github.com/BESTSELLER/backstage-plugin-harbor/issues) or to submit [Pull Requests.](https://github.com/BESTSELLER/backstage-plugin-harbor/pulls)

+## History

+This backsage plugin was initialy created by [BESTSELLER](https://github.com/BESTSELLER) and transfered to us.